skytunnel/dailymotionMirror/README.md

     sudo chmod a+rx dailymotionMirror.sh
     ./dailymotionMirror.sh

 Then follow the setup instructions from there.
-You may want to rename the script if managing multiple dailymotion accounts (although ensure to keep them in the same folder so that they can share the same upload allowance)
+You may want to rename the script if managing multiple dailymotion accounts (although ensure to keep them in the same folder so that they can share the same upload allowance); if so, be sure to do it before running the first-time-setup.
+Do not rename after first-time-setup is complete.

 # Disclaimer
 I take no responsibility for any prohibited content that is uploaded to dailymotion as a result of using this script.